virtualmin/virtualmin.com/content/_index.md

 ---

 {{< html span "" "" virtualmin-intro >}}
-Virtualmin is a powerful and flexible web hosting control panel for Linux, built for web developers, IT professionals, agencies, and hosting providers.
-It can run on almost any Linux distribution, with a hassle-free automated installer available for Debian and Ubuntu, AlmaLinux and Rocky Linux, and Red Hat Enterprise Linux.
-It is available as a community-supported open-source GPL edition and a feature-packed Pro version.
-It brings together DNS, SSL, web, mail, and backups in one place, with local and cloud DNS, automatic SSL, Apache or Nginx with multiple PHP versions, a full mail stack with spam and virus protection, and scheduled backups to popular cloud storage services.
-WP Workbench adds one central place to manage WordPress core, plugins, themes, backups, cloning, and quick admin access, while the built-in CLI and remote HTTP API make it easy to automate server setup, everyday tasks, and bulk changes across all your sites and services.
+Virtualmin is a powerful, privacy-focused web hosting control panel for Linux.
+Built for developers, IT teams, agencies, and hosting providers, it runs on your own infrastructure—keeping your hosting environment and data under your control.

+From one interface, manage websites, WordPress, containers, mail, databases, DNS, SSL certificates, users, and backups.
+The automated installer supports Debian and Ubuntu, AlmaLinux and Rocky Linux, and Red Hat Enterprise Linux.
+Choose the free, open-source GPL edition or feature-rich Virtualmin Pro.

+Run Apache or Nginx, manage multiple PHP versions, use local or cloud DNS, automate SSL, operate a full mail stack with spam and virus protection, and schedule cloud backups.

+Virtualmin Pro adds powerful container and WordPress tooling.
+The new Podman plugin deploys Docker-compatible images as per-domain containers and pods, with integrated networking, reverse proxying, logs, and browser terminal access.
+WP Workbench centralizes WordPress updates, plugins, themes, backups, cloning, and admin access.
+The CLI and remote HTTP API automate server setup, routine operations, and bulk changes.

 {{< html div chocolat-drop >}}